Quantum advantage and stability to errors in analogue quantum simulators: Stable quantum simulation tasks

-The translational invariance of the observables considered here is key to obtaining the stability result for ground states --- translationally varying observables need not be stable, even if they are intensive and spatially local.
-A simple counter-example here is that of Anderson localization --- consider $H$ to be a 1D translationally invariant tight-binding model i.e.~$H = \sum_{i = 1}^{n - 1} (a_{i + 1}^\dagger a_i + a_i^\dagger a_{i + 1})$, with errors $ \sum_{i = 1}^n \delta_i a_i^\dagger a_i$ where $v_i$ is chosen uniformly at random between $[-\delta, \delta]$.
-In the absence of error, the ground state of $H$ is completely delocalized across the spin-chain.
+The translational invariance of the observables considered here is key to the stability result --- translationally varying observables need not be stable, even if they are intensive and local.
+A simple example here is Anderson localization --- consider $H$ to be a 1D translationally invariant tight-binding model i.e.~$H = \sum_{i = 1}^{n - 1} (a_{i + 1}^\dagger a_i + a_i^\dagger a_{i + 1})$, with errors $ \sum_{i = 1}^n \delta_i a_i^\dagger a_i$ where $v_i$ is chosen uniformly at random between $[-\delta, \delta]$.
+The ground state of $H$ is completely delocalized across the spin-chain.
 In the presence of errors, no matter how small, this model is known to be localized.
-Now, for every $\delta_1, \delta_2 \dots \delta_n$ and , consider the translationally varying intensive observable $O_{\delta_1, \delta_2 \dots \delta_n}$ given by the average particle numbers on $\Theta(1/\delta) $ sites around the site where the ground state is localized.
+Now, for every $\delta_1, \delta_2 \dots \delta_n$, consider the intensive observable $O_{\delta_1, \delta_2 \dots \delta_n}$ given by the average particle numbers on $\Theta(1/\delta) $ sites around the site where the ground state is localized.
 This observable, when measured in the delocalized ground state of the unperturbed Hamiltonian $H$, yields an expected value of $0$ as $n \to \infty$.
 On the other hand, in the ground state of the perturbed localized model it will yield an expected value of $\Theta(1)$.
 Thus, not all translationally varying observables can be stable, even if we restrict ourselves to free-fermion models, with the observables being intensive and spatially local.